Building Emotional Intimacy: Feeling A Lack Of Intimacy In Your Marriage

 The chances are that your marriage started much more intimate than it has become.
 Think back to those days before the wedding and those first few months or years of marriage.
 Remember the honeymoon period.
 What attracted you to your spouse?
 What made your sex life satisfying?
 What made you fall in love?
 All these things can help you remember the intimacy you once shared and may lead you to want more of it again.

-Extend your cuddle time
+Extend your cuddle time to build emotional intimacy

 If you and your spouse have difficulty with being physically affectionate, cuddling may be a simple way to increase the physical intimacy within the relationship without jumping straight to sex.
 Some couples find that cuddling each night before bed helps them feel more connected.
 Others like to cuddle throughout the day or during move night a few times each week.
 Discuss cuddling time with your partner to come up with a compromise that you can both stick to.